 How should I prepare for my return to work?

-If you’re breastfeeding, practise pumping and giving your baby milk from a bottle or cup a few weeks in advance, to get both of you used to feeding this way.
+If you’re breastfeeding, practise pumping and giving your baby the expressed milk a few weeks in advance, to get both of you used to feeding this way.

 You also need to work out the best expressing choice for you.
 This might be an electric breast pump, a manual one, or even expressing by hand.
 The efficiency, cost, portability and quietness of the pump may all influence your choice.

-Encourage family and friends to bottle-feed your baby expressed breast milk so she gets used to being fed by other people.
+Encourage family and friends feed your baby expressed breast milk so she gets used to being fed by other people.
 Your baby may be more willing to take your milk from someone else if you aren’t in the room.